IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - As a rule of thumb, an optimization problem needs 1 GB of memory for every 1 million rows

-- So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC
+- So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
+As an example, the case studies provided can be run in a laptop with 16 MB of memory.

 First steps
 -----------